-Numerous economic models have multiple equilibria, which immediately raises the question of how to select among equilibria.
-In this paper we develop methods to characterize the long run behavior of discrete time models with multiple stable equilibria.
-This allows us to characterize the distribution over equilibria and to determine which among many possible equilibria is most likely to be observed in the long run.
-We apply our methods to a well-known model of learning in games, showing how equilibrium selection may result from a model of individual agent learning.
+Numerous economic models have multiple equilibria, which immediately raises the question of how to characterize outcomes or to select among equilibria.
+In this paper I develop methods to characterize the long run behavior of discrete time models with multiple stable equilibria.
+This allows me to characterize the distribution over equilibria and to determine which among many possible equilibria is most likely to be observed in the long run.
+This is a problem which has long been studied in evolutionary game theory, but here I show how equilibrium selection may result from a model of individual agent learning.

-The problem of multiplicity is especially common in game theory, and there are a host of criteria for selecting among equilibria.
 This paper follows much of the recent literature in viewing the equilibrium of a game as resulting from a process of learning by agents.
 Since many games have multiple Nash equilibria, a common question is which equilibria would be likely outcomes of an adaptive process.
 For example, models of learning have sought to determine which equilibria are stable under a specified learning process.
 However, this criterion is not sufficient to determine which equilibrium is the most plausible in models where there are multiple stable equilibria.
-In contrast, evolutionary models such as Foster and Young (1990), Kandori, Mailath, and Rob
+In contrast, evolutionary models starting with the seminal work of Foster and Young (1990), Kandori, Mailath, and Rob (1993) and Young (1993) among others, have sought to determine which equilibria are stable outcomes of a long run process of evolution in which occasional random shocks perturb agents' decisions.
+These models have provided sharp characterizations of the most likely equilibrium observed in the long run, which is often unique, although it typically depends on the details of the adjustment and perturbation process.